sulu/sulu-docs/upgrades/upgrade-1.6-2.0.rst

     ALTER TABLE phpcr_type_props CHANGE name name VARCHAR(191) NOT NULL;

 **5. Execute the following SQL statements to migrate your data**

+In Sulu 2.0 we slightly adjusted our database schema.
+Therefore you have to execute the following statements to get your database schema in sync:

 .. code-block:: sql